 Are Renovations Worth the Effort and Expense?

-Renovations offer several benefits, but there are also some factors you should be aware of so you can set the right expectations.
-Here are some things to think about.
+There are also some factors you need to be aware of so you can set the right expectations for a renovation.

 Pros of Renovations